aaronperkel/mybots/README.md

 ### Milestone 2:
 - Modify simulate.py to load multiple URDF files and run the simulation for the swarm.
 I will provide a video proof of the swarm simulation.
 ### Milestone 3:
-- Introduce obstacles (blocks) in front of the swarm (as inspired by the Full Steam Ahead project) to cause some collisions.
-I’ll provide a video demonstrating this behavior.
+- Introduce obstacles (blocks) in front of the swarm (as inspired by the Full Steam Ahead project) to cause collisions.
+Revised: Enhance the obstacle environment by adding multiple obstacles with varied positions, sizes, or even movement dynamics.
+This will create a more challenging course that forces different collision scenarios for the robots.
+A video will demonstrate these varied obstacle interactions.
 ### Milestone 4:
 - Update the fitness function in robot.py to evaluate and reward the maximum distance traveled among the swarm members.
-Preliminary results and data comparisons will be included in my final submission.
+Revised: Implement an A/B testing framework by modifying the fitness function to compare two evaluation approaches: one that rewards the best-performing individual (maximum distance traveled) and another that uses the average distance traveled by the entire swarm.
+Preliminary results and data comparisons from these two methods will be included in my final submission.

 ## Setup Instructions